“How are you handling quarantine?”

-- Ugly Pigeon Pose – I go back and forth between my desk and my yoga mat, and on the mat my go-to position is a poor approximation of Pigeon Pose, sometimes throwing in some forward straddling or folding.
+- Ugly Pigeon Pose – I go back and forth between my desk and my yoga mat.
+On the mat, my go-to position is a poor approximation of Pigeon Pose, sometimes throwing in some forward straddling or folding.

-My hope is that if I keep these up for the next few months I might finally achieve a level of hip flexibility that could be deemed only mildly embarrassing.
+I hope that if I keep these up for the next few months I might finally achieve a level of hip flexibility that could be deemed only mildly embarrassing.

 Take advantage of kitchen proximity!
 Turn those water-cooler breaks into tea breaks.

-I’ve had many days where I sit down at my computer in the morning and then by the time evening comes around I realize that I haven’t consumed any liquids beyond my morning lemon-water + coffee.
+I’ve had many days where I sit down at my computer in the morning, and by the time evening comes around I realize that I haven’t consumed any liquids beyond my morning lemon-water + coffee.
 To combat this, I’ve tried to build up the habit of constant tea-sipping.
-Rather than buying tea bags, I’ve had fun collecting loose-leaf teas and experimenting with combining them in different ways.
-I recently bought this stove-safe glass infuser teapot which I am really enjoying.
+Rather than buying tea bags, I’ve had fun collecting loose-leaf teas and experimenting with different combinations.
+I recently purchased this stove-safe glass infuser teapot, which I am really enjoying.

 Staring at a computer screen all day can be hard on the eyes.
 The constant close-up focus has been shown to strain the extraocular and ciliary muscles, leading to eye fatigue, irritation, dry eyes, and headaches.3https://pubmed.ncbi.nlm.nih.gov/17140457/4https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6937872/